2006 VLRC review and the Sentencing Advisory Council

 The Victorian Sentencing Advisory Council has published reports about sentencing practices for the contravention of family violence intervention orders and safety notices, and about recidivism (reoffending) in contravention cases (see www.sentencingcouncil.vic.gov.au).

 In 2014, the Victorian Government established a Royal Commission into Family Violence (RCFV).
 The RCFV began in February 2015 and released its report in March 2016.
-There are 227 recommendations that address prevention, risk assessment, education, resources, coordination and evaluation.
+The report includes 227 recommendations that address prevention, risk assessment, education, resources, coordination and evaluation.
 There are a few recommendations about the FVP Act.

 The Victorian Government has announced initiatives and funding to implement many of the RCFV’s recommendations.
-Some of the recommendations have already been implemented (e.g. the National Domestic Violence Order Scheme), or started to be implemented (e.g. the Family Violence Information Sharing Scheme (see “Family Violence Information Sharing Scheme”) and the Orange Doors (see “Orange Doors”)).
-Other proposed reforms (including implementing procedural changes under the FVP Act, rolling out a Family Violence Court Division (see “Family violence courts”) to 14 major Magistrates’ Courts throughout Victoria are to be implemented within the next five years.
+Some of the recommendations have already been implemented, including the National Domestic Violence Order Scheme, the Family Violence Information Sharing Scheme (see “Family Violence Information Sharing Scheme”) and the Orange Doors (see “Orange Doors”).
+Other proposed reforms – including other procedural changes under the FVP Act, and rolling out a Family Violence Court Division (see “Family violence courts”) to 14 major Magistrates’ Courts throughout Victoria – are still to be implemented.

 The Victorian Government has also created the Family Violence Reform Implementation Monitor.
 The monitor reports on the progress of the implementation of the RCFV’s recommendations, and on family violence reforms in general.
 The monitor started operating in 2017 and must publish progress reports as at 1 November of each year up to and including 2020.

 The Royal Commission into Family Violence found that effective and appropriate sharing of information by organisations that work with survivors and perpetrators of family violence (e.g. court staff, the police, support agencies) is crucial to keeping survivors safe and holding perpetrators to account.